Mignar99/data_sensor_collector/README.md

 The setup also supports both long-term logging and live monitoring: the board stores high-resolution data on an SD card while simultaneously streaming batches over BLE to a host computer.
 This combination allows teams to observe experiments as they unfold and still retain complete datasets for analysis later.

-In the photo, you can see an example experiment setup featuring 14 sensors.

 ## Getting started

 1. Read `board/README.md` for hardware wiring and how to flash MicroPython onto the ESP32-C6.